 One thing we get asked by our customers a lot is ‘what should our conversion rate be’?
-It’s a very difficult question to answer and we often fall back on ‘better than last month’.
+It’s a very difficult question to answer and, whilst we are well versed in using data to improve form conversion, we often fall back on ‘better than last month’.
 This is because comparing one form to another is often difficult, and comparing like for like has not always been straightforward.
 Customer personas and intent for every form are different, but we completely understand the desire to know how you’re doing when compared to other forms in your industry.

 Recently the Formisimo team has been doing some work to try and help answer questions related to this, and we’re now opening up our data for you to explore.
 We’ve tagged up our tracked forms and used Google Data Studio to bring you insights into how those forms perform (anonymised, of course).